laekov/fastmoe/README.md

 ## Feature Roadmap

+### Support NCCL backend

+Currently, fmoe depends on MPI to exchange the count of experts before using NCCL p2p communication function to exchange features.
+As an NCCL communicator can be established throught MPI, while MPI has to be initiated, The PyTorch distributed module has to be initialzied by MPI backend.
+However, this limits the capibility to use half tensors and conduct other computation.
+Therefore, a solution will be appreciated if we can ue PyTorch's NCCL backend while passing our mendatary information efficiently.

 ### Better All-to-all communication efficiency and computation performance

 The dispatching process from source worker to the expert is time-consuming and